Elevator: Destination control system

 Some skyscraper buildings and other types of installation feature a destination operating panel where a passenger registers their floor calls before entering the car.
 The system lets them know which car to wait for, instead of everyone boarding the next car.
 In this way, travel time is reduced as the elevator makes fewer stops for individual passengers, and the computer distributes adjacent stops to different cars in the bank.
 Although travel time is reduced, passenger waiting times may be longer as they will not necessarily be allocated the next car to depart.
 During the down peak period the benefit of destination control will be limited as passengers have a common destination.

 It can also improve accessibility, as a mobility-impaired passenger can move to their designated car in advance.

-Inside the elevator there is no call button to push, or the buttons are there but they cannot be pushed — except door opening and alarm button — they only indicate stopping floors.
+Inside the elevator there is no call button to push, or the buttons are there but they cannot be pushed—except door opening and alarm button—they only indicate stopping floors.

-The idea of destination control was originally conceived by Leo Port from Sydney in 1961, but at that time elevator controllers were implemented in relays and were unable to optimise the performance of destination control allocations.
+The idea of destination control was originally conceived by Leo Port from Sydney in 1961, but at that time elevator controllers were implemented in relays and were unable to optimize the performance of destination control allocations.

 The system was first pioneered by Schindler Elevator in 1992 as the Miconic 10.
-Manufacturers of such systems claim that average travelling time can be reduced by up to 30%.
+Manufacturers of such systems claim that average traveling time can be reduced by up to 30%.

 However, performance enhancements cannot be generalized as the benefits and limitations of the system are dependent on many factors.
 One problem is that the system is subject to gaming.
 Sometimes, one person enters the destination for a large group of people going to the same floor.
 The dispatching algorithm is usually unable to completely cater for the variation, and latecomers may find the elevator they are assigned to is already full.
 Also, occasionally, one person may press the floor multiple times.
 This is common with up/down buttons when people believe this to be an effective way to hurry elevators.
 However, this will make the computer think multiple people are waiting and will allocate empty cars to serve this one person.

 To prevent this problem, in one implementation of destination control, every user is given an RFID card, for identification and tracking, so that the system knows every user call and can cancel the first call if the passenger decides to travel to another destination, preventing empty calls.
 The newest invention knows even where people are located and how many on which floor because of their identification, either for the purposes of evacuating the building or for security reasons.
-Another way to prevent this issue is to treat everyone travelling from one floor to another as one group and to allocate only one car for that group.
+Another way to prevent this issue is to treat everyone traveling from one floor to another as one group and to allocate only one car for that group.

 The same destination scheduling concept can also be applied to public transit such as in group rapid transit.